claviska/html-playground/readme.md

 # HTML Playground

 A playground for your custom elements.

-🚧 This package is an experimental work in progress!
+Think Storybook knobs for your web components.

+- Provide a template
+- Define controls
+- A live preview is shown and updated as the user toggles controls

+Wishlist:

+- Fork Whiskers into a separate project with TypeScript + ES6
+- Make the preview area resizable
+- More control types
+- Polish up the UI

+🚧 Super early prototype — proceed with caution!

 ## Usage